-2. Start Wide.
-Narrow Down
+2. Start Wide, Narrow Down

-This takes some of the responsibility off the customer, but it’s democratic enough to give them a sense of involvement in the process.
 Use the same methods mentioned above: your email list, social media, or direct outreach to specific customers.

-3. Review The Reviews
+3. Review The Reviews (the Amazon Method)

 As you read the reviews, note what it is that kept the customer from giving that extra star or two.
 What was the book missing?
 What aspect of their problem didn’t it solve?
 How could it have really met their needs?